 Are Allergies Common in Pregnancy?

-Allergies are very common during pregnancy and about 25% of pregnant women experience seasonal or food allergies during the time.
+Allergies are very common during pregnancy, and about 25% of pregnant women experience seasonal or food allergies during the time.
 They usually resort to natural home remedies to treat moderate levels of allergy.
-However, with severe forms, over the counter anti-histamines are used to regulate the body’s allergic responses.
+However, with severe forms, over-the-counter anti-histamines are used to regulate the body’s allergic responses.

 There is no single attributable cause of an allergy during pregnancy.
-General hypersensitivity towards non-allergic substances like pollen or moulds, that usually do not trigger an allergic reaction, is attributed to the mother’s genetic predisposition.
+General hypersensitivity towards non-allergic substances like pollen or mould, which usually do not trigger an allergic reaction, is attributed to the mother’s genetic predisposition.
 Studies have also shown that repeated exposure to allergens early on in their life regulates the sensitivity to particles around them.
 Surrounding weather conditions also have a major influence in triggering allergies like hay fever and rhinitis during pregnancy.